steven-repositories/Clean.Architecture.API/README.md

 	- This will return an "access_key" field in the response body.

 2. Let's say you're going to execute "api/file/upload/persons" endpoint.
 Before executing the endpoint, add first "Auth-Key" header in the request with a value that is from "access_key" of #1 response.
-	- This will a response body that containts "success" and "data" fields indicating if it is a success or not and a message inside the data field.
+	- This will return a response body that containts "success" and "data" fields indicating if it is a success or not and a message inside the data field.